yaacov/observer/README.md

 This observer also abstruct watching for file changes, users can register a list for files to watch, once a file is watched, events will be emitted automatically on each file modification.

+A common use cases are watching for changing in config files, and wating for code changes.

 This observer is using golang [channels](https://gobyexample.com/channels) for emiting events and [fsnotify](https://github.com/fsnotify/fsnotify) for watching file changes.